 Editor's Note: Above video is a report on how two Idaho teens survived a freezing night in the wilderness

-SPOKANE, Wash. — A North Idaho native is set to appear on a History Channel survival show in early June.
+SPOKANE, Wash. — A North Idaho native's survival skills will be put to the test on the latest season of a History Channel show.

-Jordan Jonas is one of ten contestants on ALONE, which premiers at 10 p.m. on Thursday, June 6.
+Jordan Jonas, who graduated from Sandpoint High School and North Idaho College, is one of ten contestants on ALONE, which premiers at 10 p.m. on Thursday, June 6.
 The show documents what it is like for contestants to survive on their own while self-documenting their journey without camera crews.

-The contestants on the show’s sixth season survived in the Arctic and entered the wilderness carrying 10 items of their choice in a small rucksack.
+The contestants on the show’s sixth season survived in the frigid conditions of Canada's Great Slave Lake and entered the wilderness carrying 10 items of their choice in a small rucksack.
 They are separated from one another and completely isolated.

 The last person standing on the show wins $500,000 in prize money.